 That’s where real innovation happens.

-The Science + Marketing Equation
+The Science – Marketing Balance

 The nutrition food product formulators often work with regulatory experts and marketing teams to develop dual-friendly products: